genome-nexus/genome-nexus-annotation-pipeline/README.md

 - mutation_assessor
     - 'mutation_assessor' provides V3 version annotation from Mutation Assessor, which is currently stored in Genome Nexus database
 - nucleotide_context
+- oncokb:
+    - 'oncokb' provides biological and clinical information from OncoKB website.
+OncoKB token is required (see more information from: [https://www.oncokb.org/apiAccess](https://www.oncokb.org/apiAccess)).
+Please provide your token in  `application.properties` in the format of `{"oncokb":"put-your-oncokb-token-here"}`.
+Token parameter in command line will be supported in the future.

 ### Minimal MAF Example